 The definition of faith in the book of Hebrews is always challenging.
-"Now faith is confidence in what we hope for and assurance about what we do not see" (Heb.
+"Now faith is being sure of what we hope for and cer-L tain of what we do not see" (Heb.
 11:1, NIV).
 How can we be sure about what we do not see?
-Yet, this is exactly what Moses illustrates in our memory verse: "He persevered because he saw him who is invisible" (Heb.
-11:27, NIV).
+Yet, this is exactly what Moses illustrates in our memory text: "He persevered because he saw him who is invisible" (vs. 27, NIV).

 It is even more challenging to realize that we are called to see "him who is invisible" not simply when times are good but especially when everything is going wrong.
 For this we need faith, a Christlike faith that must be shaped by the truth about God and God's kingdom.
-The truth about our Father's goodness, the power in the name of Jesus, the power of the Resurrection, and the compassion of God are essential truths that will enable us to stand strong when we are in the crucible and may be tempted to doubt everything.
+The truth about our Father's goodness, the power in the name of Jesus, the power of the resurrection, and the compassion of God are essential truths that will enable us to stand strong when we are in the crucible and may be tempted to doubt everything.